marinb2/Pierogi/README.md

 ### 🗂️ Repository Structure

-Our codebase is organized within a single repository, with key files and directories serving specific roles in the development of the eŠkolskaKomunikacija system:
+Our codebase is organized within a single repository, with key files and directories serving specific roles in the development of the ClassMate system:

 - **documentation**: Contains project documentation, including comprehensive guides and the main project file (`eSkolskaKomunikacija.pdf`).
 - **eSkolskaKomunikacija.pdf**: A detailed PDF outlining the scope, requirements, and specifications of the ClassMate system.